 Indian origin scientist based in Australia has successfully grown the first batch of coronavirus, which might help create a vaccine.
 By Tanvi Jain

-Professor SS Vasan and his team have managed to grow the first batch of the coronavirus outside of China, in an attempt to create a vaccine against the fatal virus.
-The first batch of the virus has been grown in a high-security lab at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), which is a leading scientific agency of Australia.
+Professor SS Vasan and his team have managed to grow the first batch of the coronavirus outside of China, in a high-security lab at the Commonwealth Scientific and Industrial Research Organisation (CSIRO), which is a leading scientific agency of Australia.

 The first-ever lab-grown version of coronavirus outside China was also created in Australia itself by the researchers of Peter Doherty Institute for Infection and Immunity in Melbourne.
 The virus created with the help of a sample from an infected person proved to be a breakthrough for Vasan and his team.